Almond Cookies Recipe

 It is not necessary, but sifting it is always a good idea.
 You can avoid any lumps that might end up mixing in the batter.

-To make these Almond Cookies eggless, you can substitute eggs with yogurt, unsweetened apple sauce, ground Flax seeds, mashed bananas, commercial egg replacer, or even silken Tofu.
+To make these Almond Cookies eggless, you can substitute eggs with yogurt, unsweetened applesauce, ground flaxseeds, mashed bananas, a commercial egg replacer, or even silken Tofu.

-The taste and texture might differ with each of the substitutes used.
+The taste and texture might differ depending on the substitute used.

 To make vegan Almond Cookies, you can use vegetable oil instead of unsalted butter and apple sauce, ground flax seeds, mashed bananas, or silken Tofu instead of eggs.

 You can top the cookies once they are cooled completely with an almond glaze.
 It will make the almond flavor even more profound.
-Mix 1 cup sugar, ½ teaspoon almond extract and little water to make a thick but flowy glaze.
+Mix 1 cup sugar with ยฝ teaspoon almond extract and a little water to make a thick yet pourable glaze.
 Pour it over cooled cookies.
-You can replace water with amaretto too.
+You can replace water with amaretto, too.

 Pro Tips By Neha